6 Things We Bet You Never Knew About Your SPF

 To ensure you hit every last spot, start on the right side of your body — arms, shoulders, legs etc — then move to the left side, zeroing in on your chest, stomach and back along the way.
 Once that’s done, go back to the right side and repeat the process.
 Then take a much-deserved rest on your sun lounger.

 Or sweat-proof.
-Your cream should state that it is “water resistant” for 40 to 80 minutes – the amount of time a particular sunscreen has been tested and proven to offer protection in the water.
+Your cream should state that it is “water-resistant” for 40 to 80 minutes — the amount of time a particular sunscreen has been tested and proven to offer protection in the water.
 Also consider this: after taking a quick dip, resist the urge to towel off.
 “The combination of being in the water and drying yourself afterwards can really take off the sunscreen,” says Dr Mary Lupo, a professor in dermatology.
 “Let the water bead up and evaporate instead.
 You’ll cool yourself off and preserve the sunscreen longer.”
+A good SPF for water-based activities is the Island Tribe Clear Gel range (available at Clicks).

 If you’ve ever used a wimpy tube of SPF 10, thinking, Hey, at least I’m doing something, you’re fooling yourself.
 Anything lower than SPF 15 can’t claim to be broad-spectrum, which means it’s offering protection only against UVB rays — the ones that burn.
 Low-SPF screens provide little to no shield against UVA rays, which are the insidious causes of skin cancer and premature ageing.
 “The cornerstone of anti-ageing is sun protection and you need protection from UVA rays, which cause up to 90 percent of skin ageing,” says Dr Angelike Galdi, head chemist and assistant vice-president of research and innovation for Kiehl’s.